itkoren/fur/README.md

 ------

 All fur commands are exports in programmatic API, too.
-"commands" namespace in the fur module has all commands.
+They are exported in "commands" namespace of the fur module.

 For example,